freeCodeCamp/guide/pages/docs/certificates-guide/trigger-click-events-with-jquery/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Trigger Click Events with jQuery"
+title: "Trigger Click Events with jQuery"
+parent: "certificates-guide"
 ---

 APIs - or Application Programming Interfaces - are tools that computers use to communicate with one another.